-Overall, 59 percent of southeast King County's working-age population-totaling nearly 39,400 working-age adults-does not hold a postsecondary degree; while county-wide the percentage of adults without a degree stands at only 43 percent.
+Overall, 59 percent of southeast King County's working-age population-totaling nearly 39,400 working-age adults-does not hold a postsecondary degree, compared with 41 percent for the county as a whole.

 Further, compared to the surrounding areas in King County, southeast King County has the fifth-lowest percentage of degree-holders among their working-age population.
-This puts southeast King County 11 percentage points ahead of their neighbors in southwest King County in terms of degree attainment, but 36 percentage points behind northeast Seattle.
+This puts southeast King County 11 percentage points ahead of its neighbors in southwest King County in terms of degree attainment, but 36 percentage points behind northeast Seattle (see Figure 5).
+However, it should be noted that the Census data used here do not capture sub-associate's degree credentials such as certificates and apprenticeship completions.

 Figure 5.
-Percent of Population with a Degree in King County PUMAs (Age 25-64)
+Percent of Total Population with a Degree in King County PUMAs (Age 25-64)